biomedia-mira/blast-ct/README.md

 We also make available a model that has been trained on a set of 184 annotated CT scans obtained from multiple clinical sites.
 This model has been validated on a set of 655 CT scans.
 Additionally, our model has been validated on an external, independent set of scans from 500 patients from the CQ500 dataset.
-**To use pre-trained models on your own images they must be first resamped to 1x1x1x mm resolution.**
+**To use pre-trained models on your own images they must be first resamped to 1x1x1 mm resolution.**
 The output of this tool when used with the provided pre-trained models will be a nifti with integer labels representing:
 1. Intraparenchymal haemorrhage (IPH);
-2. Extra-axial haemorrhage (EAH)
+2. Extra-axial haemorrhage (EAH);
 3. Perilesional oedema;
 4. Intraventricular haemorrhage (IVH).